signalfx/signalfx-agent/docs/windows.md

 # Windows Setup

-The agent supports standalone installations on Windows hosts.
+The agent supports standalone installations on Windows Server 2008 and above.

 ## Installation